MolSSI-Education/oop_and_design_patterns/_episodes/03-Encapsulation.md

 2. As an extension of the first benefit, anyone developing code that utilizes your objects will have a clear understanding of how they are allowed to interact with it.
 The methods they can use will be located within the class of the object.
 3. It promotes security of data by restricting the ways to access data to the specific methods within the class.
 4. Methods have full access to their data so that you don’t have to keep passing data and parameters between methods.
-Also, this way, you avoid the use of global variables.
+Also, this way, you avoid the use of global variables, which while useful, can lead to some issues such as name collision.

 Classes are used in code to provide a general definition of an object.